m15a/fnldoc/doc/fnldoc/argparse.md

 - `config`: Parsed configuration that will be merged into that coming from `.fenneldoc`.
 - `files`: Target Fennel file names, which will be processed by Fnldoc.

-For testing purpose, if `?debug` is truthy and `parse` fails, it raises an error instead to exit.

 ---